dakotamm/research_blog/_posts/2024-08-05-more-summer-trends-din-chl.md

 Last meeting, we had a good conversation about the communication of "near-0" trends in plots.
 We decided to no longer use the 95% confidence interval accept/reject null hypothesis using a Mann-Kendall test for monotonocity, and instead just plot the 95% confidence intervals for each slope in each location.

 NOTE: I'm using Thiel-Sen slopes and the "maximum" 95% confidence interval from that analysis.
 Thiel-Sen slopes use medians, and so the 95% confidence interval maximum and minimum slopes are not necessarily symmetric.
 However, in this case I've taken the absolute value of the high and low slope deviations from the Thiel-Sen slope.
-This gives a conservative, symmetric range.
+This gives a conservative, symmetric range that was easy to compare to previous linear regression confidence intervals.
 I'm happy to discuss this use more.

 Here's the plots for all casts using Thiel-Sen slopes with 95% confidence for all measured variables.
 First, I've colored varying summer definitions separately.
+Large dots are the reported Thiel-Sen slope and the small dots are the higher and lower 95% confidence interval slopes.

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/20310355-c7b4-40de-bb24-1494771623cf" width="800"/><br>Fig 1.
 Surface DO trend slopes [mg/L/century] at various sites, under various summer defintions.</p><br>